opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 2. Created `cdk.context.json` in the same directory as this README
 3. Existing `default-values.json` in the same directory as this README

+## Which CDK context options should I use?
+See the [wiki - Configuration Options](https://github.com/opensearch-project/opensearch-migrations/wiki/Configuration-Options) for guidance on which context options should be used for different migrations.

+## How to use the deployed Migration tools?
+See the [wiki](https://github.com/opensearch-project/opensearch-migrations/wiki) for steps on how to use this tooling to perform different migrations.

 ## Accessing the Migration Console Hub

 The Migration Console is a deployed ECS service container in this solution that should be accessed for managing/executing different phases of a migration